-4.12.1 Node versions and capability versions
+4.13.1 Node versions and capability versions

-If you're familiar with Hyperledger Fabric, you're aware that it follows the typical semantic versioning pattern: v1.1, v1.2.1, v2.0, etc. These versions refer to releases and their related binary versions.
+If you're familiar with Hyperledger Fabric, you're aware that it follows a typical versioning pattern: v1.1, v1.2.1, v2.0, etc. These versions refer to releases and their related binary versions.

-Capabilities follow the same semantic versioning convention.
+Capabilities follow the same versioning convention.
 There are v1.1 capabilities and v1.2 capabilities and 2.0 capabilities and so on.
 But it's important to note a few distinctions.